caspersg/learn_vim/README.md

 `:` to switch to Command mode.

+#### Search
+Used for searching for text using regex.
+It's a form of Command mode that will show a "/" in the bottom left and say "Command" above that.

+`/` to switch to Search mode.

+Then type the text you want to search for, and press ENTER. then use `n` to find the next match, or `N` to find the previous match.

 ### Visual
 Used for selecting text.
 This allows you to use the same keys as Normal mode.